ocupop/refed-website/src/_states/colorado.md

         eligible_food: Crops and livestock
         eligible_recipients: 'Charitable organizations that do not collect money, other property, or services in exchange for product'
   animal_feed:
-    overview: Colorado allows the feeding of animal-derived and vegetable waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
-Individuals may feed household garbage to their own swine without heat-treating it and without obtaining a permit.
-    summary:
-    link_url:
     legislation:
       - title: Colo.
 Rev. Stat. § 35-52-101–115 (2015); 8 CCR 1201-1 (2015)
         animals_covered: Swine